 On the third and fourth days, there was more paper presentations.

 Pattern mining papers

 This year, there was 7 pattern mining papers, which shows that it is a popular topic at this conference.
+These papers cover topics such as periodic itemset mining, and high utility itemset mining.
 Since this is a topic of interest for me and to several readers of this blog, here is the list of papers: